 4) Minneapolis WinterSkate | Loring Park

 Minneapolis WinterSkate treats you to a view of the downtown skyline.
 The rink offers free skating, a warming house and also has free skates to loan on a first come-first served basis.
-This is your last chance for outdoor skating this season; the ice melts away on March 10.
+This is your last chance for outdoor skating this season; the ice melts away in early March.
 Open Mon-Fri: 3-9pm, Sat: 9-9 & Sun: 10-6.

 A trip to the Como Park Zoo & Conservatory can instantly lift the spirits in those first few fickle weeks of spring in Minnesota.
 Here’s what you can catch blooming in the month of March – the cost is only what you choose to donate: